 It even has the ability to convert all your old records and tapes into the digital form or CDs.
-The program supports import and export of files dipped in a wide range of formats.
+Audacity supports the import and export of files dipped in a wide range of formats.
 And lastly, the cross-platform treat plays well with Mac OS X, Windows and GNU/Linux PCs.

 2 – Ardour:

-As far as mixing is concerned, you’ll be able to take advantage of pre and post fader, recorder, mute, solo and optional monitoring.
-The software further proffers the ability to extract soundtrack from videos and separate the video-monitor window as well as provide modular setup, vertical stacking mode and Rhythm Ferret.
-This open source gem is compatible with Mac OS X and Linux systems.
+As far as mixing is concerned, you’ll be able to take advantage of pre and post-fader, recorder, mute, solo and optional monitoring.
+Ardour further proffers the ability to extract soundtrack from videos and separate the video-monitor window as well as provide modular setup, vertical stacking mode, and Rhythm Ferret.
+This open-source software is compatible with Mac OS X and Linux systems.

 3 – Reaper:

 No, it’s not the grim sort but instead an acronym of ‘Rapid Environment for Audio Production, Engineering, and Recording.’
-The digital audio workstation program provides music enthusiasts with a complete editing, mixing, processing and multitrack audio and MIDI recording environment.
-As the brains behind this endeavor reveals, it lets you tweak your recordings in a number of ways and even proffers loads of audio and MIDI processing effects to brighten up your song.
+The digital audio workstation program provides music enthusiasts with complete editing, mixing, processing, and multitrack audio and MIDI recording environment.
+As the brains behind this endeavor reveal, it lets you tweak your recordings in a number of ways and even proffers loads of audio and MIDI processing effects to brighten up your song.

 You can further customize the images and buttons found here as well as avail of tools that allow you to split, crossfade, pitch shift, resize, glue, time stretch, loop and trip audio clips.
 Now while the discounted license for individuals is priced at $60, the full commercial license can be acquired for $225.